ReciHarry/chatgpt_learning/README.md

 # Using ChatGPT to create a brief learning curriculum

-I am experimenting with different methods to generate linear educational progressions within my coding, as I've been struggling with direction lately.
+I am experimenting with different methods to generate linear educational progressions within my coding.

 ## Goals